 Additional program information and regulations applicable to specific graduate programs can be found in each Program Guidebook and student resources on the SNL website.

 Grades of “A” through “C” are acceptable for registrations (courses or competencies) applied to SNL graduate programs.
 Grades of “C-“ or lower require re-registering and re-completing course/competence.
 “Pass/No Pass” is only applicable to specified program components as explicitly designated within each graduate program’s Curriculum Guidebook

 Continuing Activity Status

 Students who need to interrupt their programs of study for any reason should register for “continuing activity status” (CAS) during the quarter(s) of interruption.
-This is a minimal registration (nominal fee) which enables the student to maintain his/her Active status during the interruption, and thereby maintain access to his/her Faculty Mentor, the DePaul libraries and computer labs.
+This enables the student to maintain his/her Active status during the interruption, and thereby maintain access to his/her Faculty Mentor, the DePaul libraries and computer labs.